 All trades must be carried out through a broker, so you need to find one that suits you depending on your situation.
 Some top-rated Forex companies will also offer stocks as part of their services, which can be great if you want to trade both stocks and Forex.
 Then there are dedicated stock brokers who deal only in the stock market, and this specialty means they can give you access to many more stocks to trade.
 Finally, you can always have direct contact with a broker in your location who will also provide you with the access you need to the markets.

 It’s really important to choose your broker carefully because they will be in charge of your money, and you should try to avoid falling for a scam.

 You might not need this if you’re dealing with a local broker, since you could just call them up to place and close trades.
 If they are online brokers, on the other hand, you might need to install their trading platform on your computer and/or smartphone.
 Some Forex trading platforms may also allow for stock trading like cTrader MetaTrader 4 and even MetaTrader 5, but there are those platforms dedicated to stocks like Quik and NinjaTrader.

 Some precautions before you begin trading stocks

-The stock market is far much wider than the Forex market
+The stock market is far wider than the Forex market

-It’s pretty daunting, I know, but it just means you have to be even more focused, dedicated and disciplined in order to succeed.
-The trick is to learn as much as you can from news channels, books and webinars/seminars if you want to become profitable.
+It’s pretty daunting, I know, but it just means you have to be even more focused, dedicated, and disciplined to succeed.
+The trick is to learn as much as you can from news channels, books, and webinars/seminars if you want to become profitable.